 2. Watering & Humidity

-The symptoms of underwatering are grey leaves with little to no growth.
-Meanwhile, the symptoms of overwatering include yellow leaves, wilting, brown patches on foliage, and decaying stems.
+Meanwhile, the overwatering and high humidity signs include yellow leaves, wilting, brown patches, and decaying stems.

 3. Fertilization & Soil

-4. Potting and Repotting
+4. Repotting Care

 5. Occasional Pruning